the Committee

 Contact: nathan.lawler@murdoch.edu.au

-Research interests: Polar metabolite profiling, Metabolic flux, Stable Isotope Labelling
+Research interests: Polar metabolite profiling, Metabolic flux, Stable Isotope Labelling, Biomedical metabolomics, Algal metabolomics and lipidomics

-Specialisation in software: Shimadzu Labsolutions Insight, DExSI (open source GC-MS stable isotope labelling analysis)
+Specialisation in software: Shimadzu LabSolutions Insight, DExSI (open source GC-MS stable isoptope labelling analysis), MAVEN, MA.NAC

 Contact: nadeem.elaheedoomun@unimelb.edu.au